 Looking to support organisations to plant small and medium size planting schemes.
-Particularly looking for partners with sites in areas that are outside of London, which suffer from multiple deprivation or are in coastal areas or outside of areas that benefit from national or regional tree or woodland initiatives, and all having low tree canopy cover.
+It is looking for partners with sites in areas with low tree canopy cover that are:

 Where 500+ trees are planted as woodland on at least half a hectare, the Woodland Trust will: